alyssa-daigle/VLAP-Annual-Reports/README.md

 # VLAP Annual Report Generating Scripts

-This repository contains scripts used to streamline the Annual Report workflow by performing regressions for trend analysis, generating all plots, and generating a report document for each VLAP sampling station using a single script.
+This repository contains scripts used to streamline the Annual Report workflow by performing Mann-Kendall for trend analysis, generating all plots, and generating a report document for each VLAP sampling station using a single script.

 ## Main Script